telerik/kendo-themes/packages/default/docs/customization.md

 # Customization

-The following list describes the theme variables available for adjustment in the Kendo UI Default theme for Angular.
+The following table lists the available variables for customizing the Default theme.

 <style>
 .theme-variables th,